PN 83 - Relief from Customs Duty and VAT for Samples imported from outside the European Union (EU)

 Where an ATA Carnet is used, the itemised lists on the reverse of the relevant importation voucher should be completed, indicating clearly the items that are being imported.
 The Revenue Official will stamp and sign the importation voucher and counterfoil and remove the importation voucher.
 S/he will insert the final date for re-exportation of the goods (which will not be later than the date on which the Carnet’s validity expires) and return the Carnet to the importer.

-In all other cases, Form c&e 1047 (Rev 1) (PDF, 31KB), should be completed in duplicate and the required security provided.
+In all other cases, Form C&E 1047 (Rev 1) - Application for Authorisation to use the Temporary Importation Procedure (PDF, 245KB), should be completed in duplicate and the required security provided.

 The Revenue Official will stamp and sign both copies of Form c&e 1047 (Rev 1), fix the time limit during which the goods may remain under temporary importation arrangements, insert the final date for re-exportation on the form and return one copy to the importer.